 3. Studying the different spring options available, many sit great unloaded and can be useful for off roading but quickly sag when weight is added onto the rack, into the trunk, or onto a towed trailer.
 Others are better at handling the weight and do not sag as much but do not give enough extension length to keep the springs properly seated when flexing the wheels out of the wheel well and can be harsh off road because of stiffness and high spring rate.
 We combined the best of both worlds by making a dual rated rear spring that has a stiffer primary rate that is active while driving on road and a softer secondary rate that allows for more comfortable off roading which is activated when the wheels are traveling outside of the typical on road suspension cycle.
 All of this accomplished while still allowing for maximum extension length and supporting increased loads in the rear for all of the true overlanders out there!

-The springs are made of High Tensile Chrome Silicon - similar to most springs, this material provides a long durable life span for your springs and is capable of enduring extreme suspension cycles and taking on the temperatures of any climate.
-Powder coated in our Metallic Steel Gray to give them a little presence under the truck but not so much that it turns clients away - this color is a great secondary color for any color truck and compliments just about any color of aftermarket part you can think of.
+The springs are made of High Tensile Chrome Silicon Steel - similar to most springs, this material provides a long, durable life span for your springs and is capable of enduring extreme suspension cycles and taking on the temperatures of any climate.
+Powder coated in Steel Gray to give them a little presence under the truck but not so much that it is distracting - this color is a great secondary color for any color truck and compliments just about any color of aftermarket part you can think of.

 *Cruise control aka Disctronic Plus will most likely be inoperable with this level of lift and speedometer will show a lower speed than you are going.
 Older models may be able to reprogram the tire size in the computer to correct speedometer but the front bumper sits too high for Distronic to operate correctly.
 This is unavoidable at this height hence why 4x4 squareds and the 6x6 G Wagon do not have cruise control..
 Further, depending on the tire size and wheel offset you go with, it is still possible for some rubbing to happen in extreme conditions.
-We recommend a 285/75/18 or a similar 35x11 - 35x11.5" tire with an offset no higher than +20 for best results.
-This would mean adding a 50mm wheel spacer to stock wheels or a 30mm wheel spacer to some aftermarket options with wider offsets.
+We recommend tire sizes between 35x11" - 35x12.5" (or metric equivalent tires) depending on your wheel width with an offset no higher than +20 for best results.
+This would mean adding a 50mm wheel spacer to most stock wheels.